SpeakUP Academy

 What does the suffix -cut mean in English?

-The suffix -cut shaped, defined, or formed by cutting in a specified manner; having edges or outlines of a specified clarity and sharpness In Spanish it usually maps to de corte / perfilado / definido.
+The suffix -cut describes how something turned out after being cut or shaped: clean-cut (neat, tidy-looking) and well-cut (well-tailored).
+In Spanish it usually maps to de corte / perfilado / definido.

 Can you give an example of a word with -cut?